The Martial Compendium 5E

 Requires: Any Martial melee weapon, Proficiency in Persuasion.

 When you take the Attack Action, you can declare one of your attacks as a Taunting Strike.
 On a hit, you attempt to goad the target into attacking you.
-You add the superiority die to the attack's damage roll, and the target must make a Wisdom saving throw.
+The target must make a Wisdom saving throw.
 On a failed save, the target has Disadvantage on all attack rolls against targets other than you, and it can’t willingly move away from you.
 These effects last until the end of your next turn.

 Tendon Slash